What is happening with the school curriculum in Victoria?

 Schools are encouraged to determine how best to use their Student Resource Package (SRP) funding to ensure students have the opportunity to learn swimming and water safety, if they don’t already have the necessary competencies.

-Schools can use the Camps, Sports and Excursions Fund (CSEF) for expenses relating to Camps, Sport and/or Excursions for the benefit of the eligible student.
+Schools can also use the Camps, Sports and Excursions Fund (CSEF) for expenses relating to Camps, Sport and/or Excursions for the benefit of the eligible student.
 The funding can be used to contribute to the cost of swimming programs for eligible students.
 More information HERE

 Can schools on-charge the cost of Swimming & Water Safety programs to parents?